bsurc/docs/docs/scheduling.md

 sampleD,0.50,032,false
 sampleE,0.75,512,true
 ```

-Then we can use the following slurm submission script to parse through that csv
+Then the following slurm submission script can be used to parse that file and
-file and run the analysis for each array job--the environment variable
+run each job—the environment variable `$SLURM_ARRAY_TASK_ID` will update for
-`$SLURM_ARRAY_TASK_ID` will update for each array job:
+each array job:
 ```bash title="array-slurm.sh"
 #!/bin/bash
 #SBATCH -p bsudfq